Food as Medicine: Eating for Balance in TCM

 Simple food combinations that act as medicine:

-For Digestive Issues:
+For Digestive Issues

-- Ginger tea: Fresh ginger in hot water for nausea and poor digestion
+- Ginger tea: Fresh ginger in hot water for nausea

-- Rice porridge: Easy to digest, strengthens stomach function
+- Rice porridge: Easy to digest, strengthens stomach

 - Fennel seeds: Chew after meals to reduce bloating

-For Cold and Flu:
+For Cold and Flu

 - Pear and honey: Soothes cough and moistens throat